mxenabled/web-widget-sdk/docs/widget_callback_props.md

 ### OAuth requested (`mx/connect/oauthRequested`)

-**Warning**: By passing your own method to this prop, you are overriding the default behaviour of the SDK which is to load the OAuth URL in a new browser tab.
+**Warning**: By passing your own method to this prop, you are overriding the default behavior of the SDK which is to load the OAuth URL in a new browser tab.

 If you override this functionality, you must use the device's browser to authenticate the user with OAuth.
 You cannot use WebViews or iframes.
 Not only does this approach result in better security, it also can leverage saved passwords and password managers that the user has installed.
 It is also worth noting that many OAuth providers